9 Ways to Get in a Good Mood When Feeling Down | Self-Love Rituals

 Studies showed that meditation shrinks the amygdala, the part of the brain that controls anxiety and fear.
 Less anxiety and fear translates to less stress.
 Less stress means more happiness.
 Check out one of our favorite books on meditation "The Miracle Morning" and start your meditation routine.

 Sometimes to feel better, you need to change your current environment.
 But you can't always leave everything and hop on a plane in search of a beach.
 Instead, look at your own city to plan a relaxing retreat.
 Book a staycation at a local resort and practice self-care by indulging in what the amenities have to offer.
 It will put you in a different frame of mind and get you out of your standard patterns.
+Try these 9 ways to make a hotel room feel like home.

 For more self-love tips, check out our other post.